RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

 export VIRTUALENVWRAPPER_WORKON_CD=0
 ```

-## Deactivating and Removing Virtual Environments
+## Removing Virtual Environments

-Its straight-forward to deactivate the current virtual environment just type `deactivate`.
-Similarly you can remove a
-virtual environment with `rmvirtualenv <env_name>`.
+You can remove a virtual environment with `rmvirtualenv <env_name>`.

 One neat option if you want to keep a virtual environment but install all packages anew is the ability to remove all
 third-party packages in the current virtual environment using `wipeenv`.
-You can then use `pip` to reinstall a packages
+You can then use `pip` to reinstall a package's
 dependencies or a set of packages from a `requirements.txt` file.

 ## Temporary Virtual Environments

 Sometimes you just want to try something out quickly in a clean virtual environment, if for example you are reviewing a
-Pull Request and want to check installation and testes pass. `virtualenvwrapper` can help here as it has the
+Pull Request and want to check installation and tests pass. `virtualenvwrapper` can help here as it has the
 `mktmpenv`.
 There are two options here `-c|--cd` or `-n|--no-cd` which changes directory post-activation or _doesn't_
 respectively.
 The environment gets a unique name and will be deleted automatically when it is deactivated.